-David is a solicitor in the international department, specialising in international human rights and environmental claims against multinational companies and claims against the British Government.
+David is an associate solicitor in the international department, specialising in international human rights and environmental claims against multinational companies and claims against the British Government.

 David presently assists Daniel Leader with firm’s corporate accountability case work and is the lead solicitor on the Camellia Plc Kenya case.

 Since joining Leigh Day, David has assisted on number of different matters, including:

 - The Ivory Coast claims, Leigh Day successfully represented 30,000 claimants from Cote d’Ivoire against an oil trader which allegedly dumped toxic waste in the country’s commercial capital, Abidjan.

 - The Mau Mau claims, Leigh Day successfully represented 5,228 Kenyan victims of colonial torture who alleged that they were subjected to torture and other forms of ill-treatment at the hands of the British colonial administration during the Kenya Emergency in the 1950’s.

 - Extraordinary Rendition, Leigh Day successfully represented Binyam Mohamed in civil proceedings against the British Security Services, Foreign Office and Home Office for alleged complicity in his extraordinary rendition and torture by the US.

 - Iraqi civilian claims, Leigh Day has settled over 300 claims, and continues to bring further claims, on behalf of Iraqi civilians against the British Ministry of Defence for alleged assaults, unlawful detention, inhuman and degrading treatment, torture and executions by British forces in Iraq between 2003 and 2009.

 - The Bodo claims, Leigh Day successfully resolved a claim against Shell Petroleum on behalf of 15,000 Nigerian fishermen and women for the environmental damage suffered by their community as a result of two large oil spills.